placeholder

 • Make an overpayment/pay off a mortgage; this is a potential option to make your wider situation more secure and provide some additional comfort in a time of uncertainty.

-• Hold the payment in cash accounts and draw on the money where appropriate to ensure you remain stable; this means ensuring your cash is earning the best interest is critical, please see the Best Buy Tables
+• Hold the payment in cash accounts and draw on the money where appropriate to ensure you remain stable; this means ensuring your cash is earning the best interest is critical, particularly with top instant-access savings accounts now offering rates of up to 5% as of July 2025.
+Please see our , please see our Best Buy Tables

 The benefit of receiving advice